Premier Family Dental 401(k) Plan

 Need guidance?
 You can also reach out to Winnow Wealth, the plan's advisory firm based in Waco.
 See details at the bottom of this webpage.

 It depends on your specific situation.
 Pretax contributions give you an income tax break right away, while Roth contributions provide tax advantages later.
+Many investors find there to be big advantages in choosing Roth contributions, but households that have a high marginal income tax rate might be better off choosing pretax contributions and taking advantage of the tax deduction now.
 Knowing the difference between Roth contributions and pretax contributions can help you make confident, informed decisions for your future.

-NOTE: All matching contributions are deposited in the pre-tax portion of the plan regardless of the tax status of your salary deferral contribution.
-All matching contributions are vested over several years.
-If you terminate employment prior to 100% vesting, a portion of your matched contributions will be forfeited (see next FAQ item).
+NOTE: All matching and profit sharing contributions are deposited in the pre-tax portion of the plan regardless of the tax status of your salary deferral contribution.
+All matching and profit sharing contributions are vested over several years.
+If you terminate employment prior to 100% vesting, a portion of the employer matching and profit sharing contributions will be forfeited (see next FAQ item).

 If you leave PFD, the money you deferred from your paycheck into the 401(k) account remains yours (always fully vested).
 However, the employer contributions are subject to a vesting schedule which means some of the employer contributions may be forfeited - see FAQ item above.
 When separating from PFD, you have several options of how to handle the 401k account.
 You can leave it in the plan if allowed (possibly subject to fees), roll it over to an IRA, roll it over to a new employer's 401(k) plan if permitted, or cash it out (potential taxes and penalties may apply).
 It is best to consult a financial advisor to choose the best option for your specific situation and weigh the alternatives.